livekit/livekit/README.md

 ### Docker

-LiveKit is published to Docker Hub under livekit/livekit-server
+LiveKit is published to Docker Hub under [livekit/livekit-server](https://hub.docker.com/r/livekit/livekit-server)

 ## Running

 ### Creating API keys

 LiveKit utilizes JWT based access tokens for authentication to all of its APIs.
 Because of this, the server needs a list of valid API keys and secrets to validate the provided tokens.
-For more, see [Access Tokens](https://docs.livekit.io/guides/access-tokens).
+For more, see [Access Tokens guide](https://docs.livekit.io/guides/access-tokens).

 Generate API key/secret pairs with: